reapp/hacker-news-app/README.md

 ## reapp Hacker News App

 This is a demo app built on reapp, for reading HackerNews.
-It shows of a few things:

-- Flux + immutable data management with the data helpers
-- Nesting multiple different types of ViewLists
-- Theming

-TODO:

-- Move all styles to JS
+We've spent time optimizing it and working around a variety of bugs in hybrid apps which we'll be documenting in short order.